giantswarm/docs/src/content/platform-overview/security/platform-security/index.md

 ## Trivy

 Trivy is a vulnerability scanner created by [Aqua Security][trivy-upstream].
 It can be run as a command-line tool (for example, in a CI/CD pipeline) or as a Kubernetes operator, which we deploy from our [Trivy App][trivy-app].
-When running as an operator, Trivy can be used as the scanning backend for a Harbor container registry as well as the scanner used by Starboard.
+When running as an operator, Trivy can be used as the scanning backend for a Harbor container registry as well as the scanner used by Trivy Operator.

-Within our managed security stack, Trivy is deployed in-cluster as the backend for Starboard and Harbor (if in use).
+Within our managed security stack, Trivy is deployed in-cluster as the backend for Trivy Operator and Harbor (if in use).
 We also recommend customers enable vulnerability scanning in their CI/CD pipelines and include support for that integration as part of our managed offering.

-## Starboard
+## Trivy Operator

-Starboard is another open-source project developed by [Aqua Security][starboard-upstream].
-Starboard runs as an operator (deployed from our [Starboard App][starboard-app]) and performs several ongoing functions in the cluster, including scanning Pods for vulnerabilities, running Kubernetes CIS benchmarks with [`kube-bench`][kube-bench], and auditing Kubernetes resources against best practices and other policies using [Polaris][polaris].
+Trivy Operator is another open-source project developed by [Aqua Security][trivy-operator-upstream].
+It was previously based on an earlier project named Starboard, but has now diverged significantly.
+As the name suggests, it is an operator (deployed from our [Trivy Operator App][trivy-operator-app]) and performs several continuous functions in the cluster, including scanning Pods for vulnerabilities, running Kubernetes CIS (or NSA) benchmarks, and auditing Kubernetes resources against best practices and other policies.
 These functions can all be configured independently.
-Though not required, Starboard can use an existing Trivy server running in the cluster as its vulnerability scanner.
-Starboard stores the results of its scans inside the cluster as Kubernetes custom resources.
+Trivy Operator uses an existing Trivy server running in the cluster as its vulnerability scanner, and stores the results of its scans inside the cluster as Kubernetes custom resources.

-In our stack, we deploy Starboard alongside Trivy in the cluster to initiate vulnerability scans for running Pods and to perform CIS benchmarks.
-Users may also choose to enable Polaris configuration scans in addition to our recommended Kyverno policy enforcement.
-To support monitoring and better observability of the scan results, we have also created a [custom Prometheus exporter][starboard-exporter] which reads the `VulnerabilityReport` and `CISKubeBenchReport` custom resources created by Starboard and exposes the data as Prometheus metrics.
+In our stack, we deploy Trivy Operator alongside Trivy in the cluster to initiate vulnerability scans for running Pods and to perform CIS benchmarks.
+Users may also choose to enable additional configuration scans in addition to our recommended Kyverno policy enforcement.
+To support monitoring and better observability of the scan results, we have also created a [custom Prometheus exporter][starboard-exporter] which reads the `VulnerabilityReport` and other custom resources created by Trivy Operator and exposes the data as Prometheus metrics.

-### Working with Starboard Scan Results
+### Working with Trivy Operator Scan Results

-The authoritative source of truth for Starboard scans are the in-cluster custom resources.
+The authoritative source of truth for Trivy Operator scans are the in-cluster custom resources.
 However, scan results, especially `VulnerabilityReport`s, can be lengthy and difficult to read.

-There are several available options for viewing and distilling the results of Starboard scans as well as UI integrations to make them easier to work with.
+There are several available options for viewing and distilling the results of Trivy Operator scans as well as UI integrations to make them easier to work with.

 Scan data can be accessed:

 - using `kubectl`
-- from the Starboard Grafana dashboard
+- from the Trivy Operator Grafana dashboard
 - directly in Prometheus
-- using the [Starboard extension for K8s Lens][lens-extension]
+- using the [Trivy Operator extension for K8s Lens][lens-extension]
-- using the [Starboard plugin for Octant][octant-plugin]
 - using the [Trivy extension for VS Code][vscode-trivy] (for working with Trivy scans offline)

 #### Using kubectl